JungleComputing/saga-implementation/doc/adaptors/Fuse/README.txt

       fuseftp://ftp.xs4all.nl/welcome.msg

 Samba shares:
-  - accepted schemes: cifs, samba, any
+  - accepted schemes: cifs, smb, any
   - accepted context types: cifs, smb
       The context attributes 'UserID' and 'UserPass' are used as the Samba user and password.